MAIR — International Relations

 Assessment Criteria

-Knowledge and Insight — Research question based on a problem reflecting insight into key discussions and methods; clarity and relevance; embedding in existing literature; originality.
+Knowledge and Insight.
+Research question based on a problem reflecting insight into key discussions and methods.
+The problem is clear and relevant, embedded in existing literature, and original.

-Application of Knowledge — Critical analysis of primary sources; use of complex concepts and effective research methods; description and justification of methodology; application of knowledge in broader or multidisciplinary contexts.
+Application of Knowledge.
+The thesis critically analyzes primary sources, uses complex concepts and effective research methods, describes and justifies its methodology, and applies knowledge in broader or multidisciplinary contexts.

-Communication — Language competence; readability, style, grammar, and terminology; structure and layout; correct use of citations and bibliography.
+Communication.
+The thesis shows language competence through readability, style, grammar, terminology, structure, layout, and correct use of citations and bibliography.

-Learning Skills (Process) — Degree of independence; planning and time management; handling of supervisor feedback; participation in thesis group (if applicable).
+Learning Skills (Process).
+This criterion covers independence, planning and time management, handling of supervisor feedback, and participation in the thesis group (if applicable).

-Formal Requirements — Word count (15,000 maximum); formatting; adherence to program-specific requirements.
+Formal Requirements.
+Word count (15,000 maximum), formatting, and adherence to program-specific requirements.

 See Assessment Standards for the general framework and BA vs MA expectations.